openstack-archive/fuel-docs/pages/install-guide/networks.rst

   Public network; in this case it's VLAN 101);

 **Management** network
-  Is used for internal OpenStack communications (VLAN 102 on the scheme);
+  Is used for internal OpenStack communications (VLAN 100 on the scheme);

 **Storage** network
-  Is used for Storage traffic (VLAN 103 on the scheme);
+  Is used for Storage traffic (VLAN 102 on the scheme);

 **Fixed** network
-  One (for flat mode) or more (for VLAN mode) virtual machines networks (VLAN 104 on the scheme).
+  One (for flat mode) or more (for VLAN mode) virtual machines networks (VLANs 103-200 on the scheme).

 Mapping logical networks to physical interfaces on servers
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++